Nu metal: Reception

-Usage of nu metal label from nu metal musicians
+Rejection of nu metal label by nu metal musicians

 Some nu metal musicians have rejected the label nu metal and have tried to distance themselves from it.
-Slipknot prefer to distance themselves from other nu metal groups, describing their own music as "metal metal" and equate their link to nu metal as a coincidence of their time of emergence.
+Slipknot prefer to distance themselves from other nu metal groups, describing their music as "metal metal" and equating their link to nu metal as a coincidence of their time of emergence.

-Jonathan Davis had originally rejected the nu metal label, saying "We're not 'rap rock,' we're not 'nu-metal ...
+Jonathan Davis had originally rejected the nu metal label, saying "We're not 'rap rock,' we're not 'nu-metal' ...
 We might have invented a new genre of heavy music or rock, but I believe the term 'nu-metal' was made up for all the bands that followed us.
 Those guys to me are nu-metal.
 And we're just Korn."
 In 2014, Davis spoke about the nu metal label, saying:

 Davis has since become more accepting of the term.
-In a 2019 interview, he remarked, "if we invented nu-metal then fuck yeah, cool.
-It’s pretty cool to say we helped invent some kind of movement, that’s pretty insane."
+In a 2019 interview, he remarked, "If we invented nu-metal then fuck yeah, cool.
+It's pretty cool to say we helped invent some kind of movement, that's pretty insane."
+Expressing positive views of the genre's return to popularity in a 2020 interview, he endorsed Wargasm as a personal favourite.

-Staind's vocalist Aaron Lewis rejected the nu metal label, saying, "if we get called a 'nu metal' band one more time, I don't even know what I'm going to do!"
+Staind's vocalist Aaron Lewis rejected the nu metal label, saying, "If we get called a 'nu metal' band one more time, I don't even know what I'm going to do!"
 In 2003, Chino Moreno, vocalist of Deftones, rejected the nu metal label saying "We told motherfuckers not to lump us in with nu metal because when those bands go down we aren't going to be with them".
 As Deftones abandoned the nu metal sound of their early work, Moreno tried to distance himself from nu metal bands and began to criticize the bands and their albums, including Korn's 2002 album Untouchables; he said, "As Korn go on, it's the same things—bad childhoods and mean moms.
 It gets too old after a while.
 How old is Jonathan [Davis]?
 Thirty?
 How long has it been since he lived with his parents?"
 Davis responded saying, "Obviously, Chino hasn't listened to the words on the rest of my albums because they're nothing about my parents or my childhood."
 Moreno also said, "A big problem for me was opening for Limp Bizkit and Linkin Park, two bands that wouldn't exist if it weren't for me, straight up!".
 Mike Shinoda of Linkin Park spoke about the nu metal label in an interview with NME, saying "We never held the flag for nu-metal—it was associated with frat rock.
 Arrogant, misogynistic, and full of testosterone; we were reacting against that."
 Wes Borland of Limp Bizkit said that he "never liked or condoned" the term "nu metal" in any way, and said he does not understand "how so many bands that sound nothing alike can be put into" the nu metal genre.
 Mike Wengren of Disturbed said that he doesn't think Disturbed "were ever a nu-metal band to begin with".